You’re pregnant! Congrats. I don’t know about you, but I was so excited to get pregnant, and the moment it actually happened, I started to panic.

 9. Avoid the “Off Limit” Foods

 There is an ENTIRE list of foods you need to avoid during pregnancy.
 There’s a complete chart here for the no-no foods.
-You can also get a free printable version to put on your fridge in our printable pregnancy library.
-(Along with a bunch of other useful printables.)
+You can also get a free printable version to put on your fridge in by joining up for our pregnant mama weekly series in the form below (You’ll get a bunch of other useful printables for free too!)

 10. Cut the caffeine